-[For further information, see policy FFAB(LEGAL) and the DSHS website at Texas School & Child-
+[For further information, see policy FFAB(LEGAL) and the DSHS website at Texas School & Child-Care Facility Immunization Requirements.]

-Care Facility Immunization Requirements.]
+Law Enforcement Agencies (All Grade Levels)

-Law Enforcement Agencies (All Grade Levels) Questioning of Students
+Questioning of Students

-When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will cooperate fully regarding the conditions of the interview including without parental consent, if necessary, , if the questioning or interview is part of a child abuse investigation.
+When law enforcement officers or other lawful authorities wish to question or interview a student at school, the principal will cooperate fully regarding the conditions of the interview, if the questioning or interview is part of a child abuse investigation.
 In other circumstances: